tlaurie99/reinforcement_learning/RL technical manual.md

     -   Uses PPO and the Cramèr distance

-# [[]{#_Toc156312142 .anchor}GMAC: A Distributional Perspective on Actor-Critic Framework](https://arxiv.org/pdf/2105.11366.pdf) {#gmac-a-distributional-perspective-on-actor-critic-framework .unnumbered}
+# [[]{#_Toc156997644 .anchor}GMAC: A Distributional Perspective on Actor-Critic Framework](https://arxiv.org/pdf/2105.11366.pdf) {#gmac-a-distributional-perspective-on-actor-critic-framework .unnumbered}

 ## TLDR: {#tldr-1 .unnumbered}

--   Improves critic performance by better representation learning; their sample replacement methodology is to have a "n-step return" method but with distributions instead of a trajectory of expected values it is a trajectory of value distributions
+-   Improves critic performance by better representation learning; their sample replacement methodology is to have a "n-step return" method but with distributions instead of a trajectory of expected values

 ## Technical points: {#technical-points-1 .unnumbered}